Skarlso/caretaker/README.md

 ```
 /assign
 /review
+/create
 ```

-Multiple commands can be defined using `/n` delimiter.
-No arguments are available right now.
+Multiple commands can be defined using `\n` delimiter.

 The following commands are supported.